 Enrolment and fees

-All applicants will be notified by the end of February 2018.
-If awarded a place, a deposit of £150 should be made at this time.
-The balance of fees is due, without further notice, by 31st April 2018.
+All applicants will be notified by the end of February 2022.
+The balance of fees is due, without further notice, by 1 April 2022.
 These payments should be made in £ sterling to ‘The Attingham Trust’ by bank transfer OR cheque drawn on a UK bank.

 There is some financial support available for suitable candidates.

 Participants are strongly advised to insure against cancellation as no refunds will be made following payment, unless the place can be filled by another suitable candidate.
 In such a case, an administrative fee of £100 will be charged.

 NB The Attingham Trust reserves the right to make changes to the advertised programme.
 Please note when making your application that this is an intensive and physically strenuous course.
 There is plenty of walking, standing and climbing stairs and your fitness must be of a level that will not impact on the enjoyment of the group or take up disproportionate amounts of the organisers’ attention.
 You should have a good level of spoken English.
 Whilst we are happy to cater for vegetarian and gluten-free needs, other specialist diets cannot always be accommodated.